jeremyaboyd/jerm-cad/README.md

 - **Model not rendering?** Check your YAML syntax for errors.
 The error panel will display specific issues.
 - **Boolean operations not working?** Ensure all referenced solids are defined in the `solids` section.
 Enable `debug: true` in settings to see detailed console output about dependency resolution and boolean operations.
-- **Camera stuck?** Use the "📷 Reset Camera" button to return to default view.
+- **Camera stuck?** Use the "Reset Camera" button to return to default view.
 - **Performance issues?** Try simplifying your model or reducing the number of boolean operations.
 - **Need more information?** Enable debug mode (`debug: true` in settings) and check the browser console (F12) for detailed logging about solid creation, dependencies, and processing steps.